Blog Header Bg New

 How to measure the success of a BBS program

-Measuring the success of a BBS program comes down to three core metrics: employee participation rates, leading behavioral indicators, and the utilization of observation data to drive corrective action.
-In this blog series, we are exploring how to measure the success of a BBS program.
-We have spoken with industry professionals Joseph Braun, EHS Manager […]
+Summary: Measuring a BBS Program requires more than counting observations; it means evaluating participation, leading indicators, and whether findings drive corrective action.
+Measuring a BBS program comes down to three core metrics: employee participation rates, leading behavioral indicators, and the utilization of observation data to drive corrective action.
+In this blog series, we explore how […]

 Read article →